divya-akula/divyaakula/_posts/2024/2024-02-28-understanding-basics-of-ai.md

 6. Understand your accuracy , if your business demands higher accurate solutions , start from step 2 , until the desired accuracy is met
 7. Now apply your model/publish the model for realworld scenarios

-Thats all for this blog today, will keep this updated , as and when I get introduced to new terms , see you soon :rocket:
+Thats all for this blog today, will keep this updated , as and when I get introduced to new terms , see you soon